 - Find out what is the best Employee Share Purchase Plan (ESPP) strategy

 And so on.
 I try to put 4-5 goals for each month.
-I do not always report them on the blog, generally, I simply write them down on a piece of paper.
+I do not always report them on the blog.
+Generally, I write them down on a piece of paper.

 Why am I doing this?

 Here you have it!
-My 11-steps monthly financial routine system ;)
+My 13-steps monthly financial routine system!

 Following this system helps me being very aware of what is going on with my finances.
 What is good and what is bad.
 I want to have as much information about possible with my budget.
 And I want to avoid missing a step.

-These steps are personal of course, not everybody will have the same.
-However, I believe everyone should have a bit of financial routine.
+These steps are personal.
+Of course, not everybody will have the same.
+However, I believe everyone should have a bit of a financial routine.
 Even with you have only a few steps, it helps to do them regularly and each month.